Nuitka/Nuitka-website/doc/doc/roadmap.rst

    does and make this kind of change.
 This transition is almost complete, but the Qt plugins are still missing.

-   My goal here is to say that e.g. a data file should be what Nuitka commercial currently calls "trusted" independent of it being a data file, right now that is not the case, but Nuitka is much closer to that now.
-This is of course the same with multiple distributions.

-   For data files, this plugin could hook the data file copying process in much the same way, and put data files near the executable or in the shared area.

 -  Dejong Stacks: More robust parser that allows stdout and stderr in same file with mixed outputs.

 ************************
  Nuitka-Python (public)
 ************************

 This is currently under way and not yet described here.
 The current Nuitka release has support for using it.
 Most work is focused on Linux with Python 2.7 as well as Windows with Python 3.9 now with the aim of getting it capable to statically compile, avoiding extension modules and DLL usages.

 **********************
  Performance (public)